How to start a business

 Angels

 These investors provide risk capital, so-called because – unlike debt finance – they have no security and are last in line for repayment if the company becomes insolvent.
-In exchange, they will take a an equity stake in the company, typically between 10 to 30 per cent.
+In exchange, they will take an equity stake in the company, typically between 10 to 30 per cent.
 The majority of angel investments will be under £100,000.
 For more information visit the UK Business Angels Association website.

 Responsible Finance – Community Development Finance Initiatives